Skip to content

 • Customise everything from the interface theme to the format of your commit messages

-Indiekit is extensible via its plug-in API and localised for use in a growing number of languages.
+Indiekit is extensible via its API and localised for use in a growing number of languages.

 Requirements